hughrun/trebuchet/README.md

 Although it does not serve content dynamically, Trebuchet considers the database to be the "single source of truth".
 Any files manually edited or added to a capsule directory are therefore liable to be overwritten.
 Updates should therefore always be made via the web interface.

 Posts and pages can be edited/updated after publication.
 In this case the published date will not change, though a "last edited" date is recorded in the database.

+### Limitations

+Currently each email address can only have one capsule associated with it.
+This may change in future.

+Trebuchet is a text-only publishing platform and currently there are no plans to enable file uploads (e.g. for storing image files that can be linked to in Gemini pages).